samuelyuan/PolytopiaSaveEditor/README.md

 1. list-cities: List all cities owned by each tribe.
 The city name and location will be shown.
 2. list-units: List all units owned by each tribe.
 The unit type and location will be shown.
+3. list-players: List all players in the game.

 Commands to modify units: